 - Object files compiled with incompatible options.
-For example: - attempting to link one file compiled for Cortex-A processors, with another file compiled for Cortex-M processors. - attempting to link files that have incompatible FPU options. - Linking objects that have been compiled with an older toolchain that uses an incompatible ABI.
-See Are legacy objects and libraries compatible with my project? for more information.
+For example: - attempting to link one file compiled for Cortex®-A processors, with another file compiled for Cortex-M processors. - attempting to link files that have incompatible FPU options. - Linking objects that have been compiled with an older toolchain that uses an incompatible ABI.